 Modes and their precise meaning

-[General note: If you have comments please post them at the Prolog Community Discourse for this PIP]
+[Note: If you want to follow or participate in the conversation please post see the Prolog Community Discourse area for this PIP]

 Problem and objectives